fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 pihole -up | at 5AM
 ```

-Finally, you should regularly create a backup of your Pi-Hole configuration.
-Doing so is simple, just to go the web UI, click on _Settings_, then go to the _Teleporter_ tab and click the _Backup_ button.
+Additionally, you should regularly create a backup of your Pi-Hole configuration.
+You can't automate it, but that's ok because it's very simple -- just to go the web UI, click on _Settings_, then go to the _Teleporter_ tab and click the _Backup_ button.
 This will download a `tar.gz` file to the computer you're accessing the web UI from, and within this same screen you can restore from a backup file if necessary.
 You might consider committing your backups to a private GitHub repo too.

+Finally, if you make Pi-Hole an important part of your network, using it as your primary DNS and especially if you're using it as the DHCP server, you may want to run a second Pi-Hole as a fallback in case your main Pi-Hole machine crashes.
+(These things happen.)
+If your entire network will go down from an issue with Pi-Hole, running a second instance of it makes a lot of sense.
+If you go this route, I strongly suggest using <a href="https://github.com/vmstan/gravity-sync" target="_blank" rel="noreferrer noopener">Gravity Sync</a> to keep the adlists and other settings identical between the two.

 <div id='ref' />